Eye Remote Control

 Component Name Quantity Specifications

-Quectel Pi H1 Single-Board Computer 1 Quectel Pi H1 Smart Ecosystem Development Board
+Quectel Pi H1 smart single-board computer 1 Quectel Pi H1 Smart Ecosystem Development Board

 USB-C Power Cable Charger 1 27W USB Type-C Interface Charger 1.2m Cable Length China Standard Power PD Power Suitable for Raspberry Pi 5